 Andrew has funded healthcare for 68 patients in 11 countries.

-Magdalena is a 4-month-old baby girl from Tanzania.
-She is the last born child in a family of three children.
-Her parents are small-scale farmers selling vegetables for a living.
-Magdalena has clubfoot of both feet.
-Clubfoot is a condition in which the foot is twisted out of shape.
+Mary is an eight-year-old student from Kenya.
+She is a quiet and humble girl and the second born in a family of three.
+Mary's father is separated and she lives with her grandmother.
+Her grandmother is a farmer, while her father is currently unemployed.
+Mary has clubfoot of her right foot, a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Magdalena traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on February 21st.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Magdalena's clubfoot repair.
-After treatment, she will be able to walk easily and wear shoes when she grows up.
-Michael’s mother says, “We are unable to afford her treatment cost due to financial challenges please help our daughter.”
+Fortunately, Mary traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on March 15th.
+Our medical partner, African Mission Healthcare, is requesting $1,286 to fund Mary's clubfoot repair.
+After treatment, she will be able to walk easily.
+Mary's grandmother shared, "it is my joy and desire to see my namesake granddaughter walking without any difficulty.
+Any help will be highly appreciated."